 I’d offer this is a picture book example of spatial horror.
-It also marks the end of the Battle sequence.
+It also marks the end of the Big Struggle sequence.

-The Anagnorisis phases gives way to the utopian world of the apple orchard.
+The Anagnorisis phase gives way to the utopian world of the apple orchard.
 The duck is basically famous now, for her ability to escape death.
 She becomes a local celebrity.